JohnSnowLabs/spark-nlp/docs/en/alab/project_creation.md

 ---

 ## New project
-You can create a new project using a creation wizard which will guide users through each step of the project creation and configuration.
-Those are illustrated below:

-**Project Description**

 Every project in Annotation Lab should have the following information:
 - a unique name and a short description;
 - a team of annotators, reviewers and a manager who will collaborate on the project;
 - a configuration which specifies the type of annotations that will be created.

-To create a new project, click on the Create Project button on the Home Page and choose a name for it.
-The project can include a short description and annotation instructions/guidelines.
+You can create a new project using the dedicated wizard which will guide users through each step of the project creation and configuration process.
+Those steps are illustrated below.

+### Project Description

+To open the project creation wizard click on the `+ New Project` button on the `Projects Dashboard`, then provide the following information:
+- a unique name or title;
+- a sampling type which will define how the tasks assigned to annotators/reviewers will be served - randomly or sequentially;
+- a short description that helps users quickly grasp the main purpose of the project;
+- instructions for annotators or Annotation Guidelines which will help annotators and reviewers generate high quality annotations.

 ![Description](https://user-images.githubusercontent.com/46840490/193200891-d2098f36-c300-4693-924d-168801ae5acd.png)